CS601-F21/project3-adelgadocabrera/README.md

 1. You must use raw sockets for this assignment.
 You may *not* use Tomcat, Jetty, or any other existing server.
 You also may *not* use any external libraries for request parsing, etc.
 2. Your server must support `GET` and `POST` requests.
 Any other HTTP method will result in a `405 Method Not Allowed` status code.
 See [HTTP Status Code Definitions](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
+3. Your server must return [well-formed XHTML](https://www.w3schools.com/html/html_xhtml.asp). *Note: empty elements must always be closed.*
-3. Your server must be flexible enough to support different web applications.
+4. Your server must be flexible enough to support different web applications.
-4. Your server will be multithreaded.
+5. Your server will be multithreaded.
 Each incoming request will be handled by a different thread.

 ### Recommended Design